By Christie Vanover | Published May 2, 2022 | Last Updated August 10, 2022

 How much brine do I need

-The amount of brine you need will vary, depending on how much your bird weighs and the container you’re going to brine it in.
+The amount of smoked turkey brine you need will vary, depending on the size of the turkey and the container you’re going to brine it in.
 A narrow container, like a 5-gallon bucket will require less brine than a large cooler.

 I always make extra, just in case.
 My Pops taught me: It’s better to have it and not need it, then need it and not have it.